 I used this larger antique willow basket to display tags as well.
 It sold toward the end of the six week show for $53.

-I’ve been discussing possible collaborations with the Shakers and it looks like I will probably teach two 2-hour art classes during the year, which is pretty exciting.
-I’m also hoping to participate in the Christmas craft show again next year.
+I’ll definitely be participating in next year’s Christmas craft show.
 Since the staff liked my photos of the site quite a bit, I’m considering having some cards printed with some of my images.
 The Shakers might consider selling them in their gift shop.
 Some exciting things to consider in the new year.